davidshauck/Project-2/README.md

 # Project #2: Banana Knife Fight

-This is a retroactive one-player fantasy football application.The main Objective here is to "Beat The computer!",
+This is a retroactive one-player fantasy football application.The main Objective here is to "Beat The computer!",while testing your your football